paulhibbitts/workshops-hibbitts-design-org/pages/02.fol2020/presentations/placeholder-slides/presentation.md

 ---

-# Key Aspects of Grav
+# Some Key Aspects of Grav

 * Markdown
  * A platform-independent format perfect for writing and the 5Rs